 - 1. Obtain authorization from the Residential Life/Housing Office. - 2.
 Go to the original room assignment and remove all belongings.
 Sweep, mop, and clean your area of the old room.
-Locate a staff member to check you out of your current room assignment.
-The staff member will give you a Proof-of-Check-Out Form after you have checked out to verify you have returned your key(s) and have officially vacated your previous assignment.
-Take this form to the Room Assignment Coordinator to process. - Once you receive authorization, go to the building you are moving into to fill out the necessary paperwork and receive your new key(s). - 4.
-Fill out the new Inventory or UCR Form for the new room and return it to a staff member. - 5.
+Locate a staff member.
+The staff member will sign the authorization after you check out.
+The staff member will keep your authorization. - 3.
+Once you receive authorization, go to the building you are moving into, the staff will issue a key along with a Check-In/Check-Out form for the new room. - 4.
+Fill out the Check-In/Check-Out form for the new room and return it to a staff member. - 5.
 Room changes are not complete until keys to the old room have been returned.
-Failure to do so will result in additional charges placed on your account.
+Failure to do so will result in additional charges.